desklabs/Desk-CSV-Importer/CSV_Spec.md

 Note: Company `id` and `name` for must*​* be unique.

 Every company can have multiple domains mapped to it.
-The `domain` field should be a comma separated list of domains that belong to the company.
+The `domains` field should be a comma separated list of domains that belong to the company.

 Every company can have multiple custom fields.
 You should have one column per